Moventes/modelata-angular-fire/README.md

     data: Partial<UserModel>,
     mustachePath: string,
     location: Partial<IMFLocation>,
-    protected _myRefDAOService: MyRefDAOService, // dao attribute name must be start with an underscore, else the DAO try to save it in database (cf prefix/suffix)
+    protected _myRefDAOService: MyRefDAOService, // dao attribute name must be start with an underscore, or else the DAO will try to save it in database (cf prefix/suffix)
   ) {
     super();
     super.initialize(data, mustachePath, location);